Halloween Horror Nights 2023 at Universal Studios Florida Guide

-Halloween Horror Nights is a hard-ticket event held at Universal Studios Florida in the fall.
-This post offers tips for maximizing your time at HHN, whether it’s worth the money, and photos from our experience attending Halloween Horror Nights.
+Halloween Horror Nights is a hard-ticket event held at Universal Studios Florida in September & October.
+This guide covers dates & ticket prices, tips for maximizing your time at HHN, whether it’s worth the money, haunted house info, and photos from our experiences attending Orlando’s event.

 Halloween Horror Nights is not included in normal daytime park admission, meaning if you only buy a regular ticket to Universal Studios Florida, you will have to leave once HHN starts (so plan accordingly if you don’t want to do HHN and visit on a day it is not happening).